Advanced Sport and Exercise Psychology

 - Gender and cultural considerations in sport and exercise psychology

-- OTHER -topics that may be current, relevant, and/or of personal interest/expertise
+- Other topics that may be current, relevant, and/or of personal interest/expertise

-Evaluation will be carried out in accordance with the Douglas College Evaluation Policy.
+Assessment will be in accordance with the Douglas College Evaluation Policy.
 The instructor will present a written course outline with specific evaluation criteria at the beginning of the semester.
 Evaluation will be based on the following:

 Mental Skills Training Program | 20-30% |